All Episodes

 But we also have other responsibilities.

-We have responsibility to vote of millions of Americans sitting at home, afraid that they're not on they're not welcome anymore Donald Trump's America.
+We have a responsibility to be the voice of millions of Americans sitting at home, afraid that they're not welcome anymore in Donald Trump's America.

-Our responsibility say that is not normal for the KKK, who has planned to celebrate the election of the president.
+We have responsibilities to say that it's not normal for the KKK, Groupon's Klan, to celebrate the election of the president they view as their champion with a victory parade.

-In other words, we have responsibility to lead.
+In other words, we have a responsibility to lead.

 So anyway, things are getting a little out of control when you have taxpayer dollars being used for additional grief counseling at high schools and universities now all around the country.